Retirement Savings: How Much Do You Need

 Subtract Other Sources of Income

-If you think you’ll have a defined pension plan benefit or will receive social insurance (Social Security) benefit, you can subtract those amounts from your inflation-adjusted A plan showing targets for income and expenses over a fixed time period, such as a month or a year.
-More.
+If you think you’ll have a defined pension plan benefit or will receive social insurance (Social Security) benefit, you can subtract those amounts from your inflation-adjusted budget.
 My post on Social Security provides insights on how to estimate your benefits for my US readers.

 Figure Out your Risk Tolerance and Length of Retirement